PiDR: Physics-Informed Inertial Dead Reckoning for Autonomous Platforms: Conclusion

 Our PiDR model seamlessly integrates the DL approach and the dynamics of strapdown inertial navigation, using a composite loss function.
 Specifically, PiDR employs a neural state representation coupled with physics-based residual enforcement at collocation points, allowing the model to learn navigation states in a continuous and physically meaningful manner across multiple platforms.
 It enables interpretability of the model and also retains the flexibility of DNN.

-PiDR is trained and tested on recorded data of 97 [min] and a path length of 2,983 [m].
+PiDR is trained and tested on primary recorded data of 97 [min] and a path length of 2,983 [m] and cross-validated on additional AUV data of 132 [min].
 To demonstrate its effectiveness, we compare it against GT and three other models.
-The results illustrate that PiDR achieves more than a 27\% improvement for the mobile robot and a 94\% improvement for AUV over baselines.
+The results demonstrate that PiDR achieves more than 55\% improvements for the mobile robot and AUV.
+Moreover, PiDR-EKF again achieves a minimum improvement of 7\% over PiDR for AUVs.

 PiDR is a robust, lightweight, yet effective algorithm for inertial navigation.
 However, our model has some potential limitations.
-First, the incorporation of strict physical constraints may degrade the performance when the platform undergoes abrupt pattern changes due to some external factors.
-Another limitation is that, due to the composite loss function, the training requires efficient hardware, such as GPUs, to address the computational demands.
+Primarily, the incorporation of strict physical constraints may degrade the performance when the platform undergoes abrupt pattern changes due to some external factors.
+Secondarily, due to the composite loss function, the training of PiDR required efficient hardware, such as GPUs, to meet the computational demands.
 However, the real-time implementation is lightweight.
 Therefore, this approach is suitable for platforms with limited resources.

-In summary, this research demonstrates that PiDR is well-suited for navigation tasks in GNSS-denied environments.
+In summary, this research demonstrates that PiDR and PiDR-EKF are well-suited for navigation tasks in GNSS-denied environments.
 It can be deployed on a wide range of autonomous platforms equipped with low-cost inertial sensors.
 It is viable for practical missions, such as underwater mapping, marine surveys, search-and-rescue operations, security, and surveillance.
 Beyond performance gains, it also bridges the gap between purely data-driven models and model-based DR approaches.